 - the location and work environment

-- building emergency training and security swipe card access
+- building emergency training and security card access

 Once you've registered and done the induction, you're free to use the DWC.